 I earned my PhD in the Department of Sociology at Emory University in 2018, specializing in criminology and the sociology of health and illness under the direction of Dr. Robert Agnew.
 I aim to adopt a multidisciplinary approach to my research and teaching whenever possible across criminology, sociology, and public health.

 Broadly speaking, my research focuses on (1) the causes and consequences of violence and (2) the connections between health and crime.
-I have recently published my work in journals such as Justice Quarterly, Social Science & Medicine, Preventive Medicine, Journal of Marriage and Family, Journal of Interpersonal Violence, Criminal Justice and Behavior, Crime and Delinquency, and Aggression and Violent Behavior.
+I have recently published my work in journals such as Justice Quarterly, Journal of Criminal Justice, Social Science & Medicine, Preventive Medicine, Journal of Marriage and Family, Journal of Interpersonal Violence, Criminal Justice and Behavior, Crime and Delinquency, and Aggression and Violent Behavior.